scrapehero-code/zillow-scraper/playwright_python/README.md

      python main.py

 The results will be stored into a zillow_data.json in your project directory.
-Using the search_term as Texas homes, we get the sample data shown below.
+Using the search_term as Texas homes in Zillow, we get the sample data shown below.

 ```json